Using products that are environmentally friendly is the goal of all those who want a cleaner, safer home.

 Not just to paint the homes, but they can also help to produce fuel/electricity that is needed to run your house.

 So, while you are saving on electricity bills, you will also be generating some fuel, thereby saving extra money there too.

 The paint will soak up the moisture from precipitation to condensation, such as dew.

 And then it will absorb the energy from sunlight.

-Once combined, the paint contains an element known as titanium oxide along with synthetic molybdenum-sulfide which splits the water collected into its two separate parts, hydrogen and oxygen.
+Once combined, the paint contains an element known as titanium oxide along with synthetic molybdenum-sulfide, which splits the water collected into two separate parts, hydrogen and oxygen.

 It is the hydrogen that provides the power, being moved towards power cells that provide energy for your home.